 The author claimed that her dish was inspired by“ ‘two traditional [Persian] stews – khoresh and fesenjan’” (khoresh simply being the name for stew in Persian), and a Persian reader remarked the recipe’s total mistreatment of saffron within the dish (the recipe had the saffron stew for 90 minutes, instead of adding the spice at the end as is customary in Persian cuisine).
 This issue of interpretation, or even ownership, that presents itself in not only Duguid’s book but the Sainsbury article as well is just one of many symptoms of the blurred culinary lines that are developing in our increasingly globalized world.
 Food is to be seen as an important and meaningful part of a culture’s patrimony, and as such labels, names, and techniques are not to be thrown around without consideration of history and specificity.
 Though it is normal and in fact good to learn and write about the cuisines of others, it is equally important to include in that conversation the voices and opinions of those being written about.
 Authors like Duguid need to realize the place they have in this issue of food conservation and should begin to take more care in how they are representing those they write about.

 Duguid, Naomi.
 Taste of Persia: A Cook’s Travels Through Armenia, Azerbaijan, Georgia, Iran, and Kurdistan.
 New York: Artisan, 2016.

 Zeng, Guojun, Yongqiu Zhao, and Shuzhi Sun.
 “Sustainable Development Mechanism of Food Culture’s Translocal Production Based on Authenticity.”
 Sustainability 6, (2014): 7030-7047. doi: 10.3390/su6107030.

-The views expressed in this article do not reflect the views of the Catalyst editorial board, the IDSSA, or McGill University.
+The views expressed in this article are those of the author and do not reflect the views of the Catalyst editorial board, the IDSSA, or McGill University.